udbtsteve/Energy-Sim-Project/README.md

 # Energy Sim Project
 <br>

+Hi, thanks for visiting!

-Intended to document dissertation project development for the Civil &amp; Environmental Engineering PhD program at the University of Delaware (with concentration in Civil Infrastructure Systems)
+The GitHub repository underlying this site is intended to document dissertation project development for the Civil &amp; Environmental Engineering PhD program at the University of Delaware (with concentration in Civil Infrastructure Systems)

 <center>
   Tentative title: